-Since there are no industrial activities or major settlement along the alignment the source of noise is primarily from the transportation vehicles.
-Therefore the ambient noise quality along transmission line is representative of residential areas.
+Since there are no industrial activities or major settlement along any of the three alignments the source of noise is primarily from the transportation vehicles.
+Therefore the ambient noise quality along the Irba- Ramgarh, Irba- Kanke and Irba-Ratu TL alignment is representative of residential areas.